 We encourage you to read more about the GIRs.

 MIT has an eight-subject requirement referred to as the HASS (Humanities, Arts, and Social Sciences) Requirement.
-Students who transfer into MIT as sophomores in Fall 2013 will need to take classes designated as HASS-A, HASS-H, and HASS-S. For a more detailed information on this Requirement and how to satisfy it, please visit the HASS website.
+Students who transfer into MIT as sophomores in Fall 2011 will follow the revised HASS Requirement. -- HASS-A, HASS-H, and HASS-S. For a more detailed information on this Requirment and how to satisfy it, please visit the HASS website.

 Transfer students need only complete four points of credit and the swim requirement to fulfill the PE requirement.
-If you are able to swim 100 yards, you are encouraged to arrange to take the swim test during the Orientation.
+If you are able to swim 100 yards, you are encouraged to arrange to take the swim test upon your arrival.
+Swim tests are held on Tuesdays, Wednesdays or Thursdays at 8:00 am and 8:00 pm.
+If you cannot make the times listed above, please contact the aquatic office at 617-324-2200 to schedule an appointment.